David Eckstein: Post-playing career

 Eckstein became a candidate for induction into the National Baseball Hall of Fame and Museum for the first time on November 9, 2015.
 He received two votes.

 Personal life

+Eckstein, a Catholic, made an effort to attend mass every Sunday during his playing career.
+However, seemingly because of his name, a misconception spread early in his career that he was Jewish.

 Eckstein was born in Sanford, Florida.
 He married actress Ashley Drane on November 26, 2005, at his family church in Sanford, followed by a reception at Walt Disney World.
 He is a fan of professional wrestling, having made public appearances with Total Nonstop Action Wrestling during the 2006 World Series and on February 11, 2007, he co-managed (along with Tampa Bay Rays outfielder Johnny Damon) TNA wrestler Lance Hoyt for his match with current White Sox conditioning coach Dale Torborg, managed by Sox catcher A. J. Pierzynski at TNA's Against All Odds pay-per-view.

 After his older brother, Rick, was hired after the 2018 season as the hitting coach for the Pittsburgh Pirates, David was hired in February as a special assistant in their baseball operations department.
 He left the position before the 2021 season.